carlosperate/awesome-microbit/README.md

 - [SSD1306](https://github.com/fizban99/microbit_ssd1306) - MicroPython library to control the OLED SSD1306 128x64 I2C with a micro:bit.
 - [SSD1306 7seg](https://github.com/fizban99/microbit_ssd1306_7seg) - MicroPython library to use an SSD1306 OLED display as a 7 segment display.
 - [HT16K33](https://bitbucket.org/thesheep/microbit-ht16k33) - MicroPython library for the HT16K33 LED matrix driver in multiple configurations (16x8, 8x8 or 8x8x2).
+- [HC-SR04](https://github.com/fizban99/microbit_hcsr04) - Basic MicroPython library to read the distance from a HC-SR04 ultrasonic sensor using the SPI peripheral.
+- [US-100](https://github.com/fizban99/microbit_us100) - Basic MicroPython library to read the distance from a US-100 ultrasonic sensor via UART.

 ##### Python Libraries